Minnesota rivers are almost as famous as our Minnesota lakes.

 The Great River Road in Minnesota follows the Mississippi from its birth place at Lake Itasca in Itasca State Park all the way to the Iowa border.

-1 Mississippi River 681.3 miles - From Itasca State Park the Mississippi flows through the towns Minnesota and it a popular attraction in the Twin Cities of St. Paul and Minneapolis.
+1 Mississippi River 681.3 miles - From Itasca State Park the Mississippi flows through many towns in Minnesota and is a popular attraction in the Twin Cities of St. Paul and Minneapolis.
 In St. Paul you can learn about this great river at the Mississippi River Museum.
 This "greatest of rivers" has many tributaries that are favorites of canoeists, fishing enthusiasts, and nature lovers.
 The Root, Zumbgo, and Whitewater rivers are some of the most popular.
 The Root River Trail is one of the state's most popular Minnesota bike trails.
 As you bike this route, you will pass through lovely Lanesboro and Amish Country near Harmony.
 While you are in this area, you can visit Forestville Mystery Cave State Park.

 2 Red River 457.1 miles - Also called "The Red River of The North" flows through the Red River Valley from south to north in Minnesota and North Dakota.
 Enjoy canoeing the Red River on a visit to Moorhead and in Red River State Park.